 Anyone who washes dishes by hand knows that keeping your hands in hot water is uncomfortable.
 If you're tempted to cool the situation down by using cool water, you may be more comfortable, but your dishes won't get as clean.
 There are good reasons you should use hot water when washing dishes.
 Don't be a wimp—buy a heavy-duty pair of bright yellow household gloves to protect your hands from super hot water.
 You'll look cool, and your dishes will be grease-free.

-Hot Water Offers Superior Cleaning Power
+Offers Superior Cleaning Power

-Say Goodbye to Bacteria and Microorganisms
+Kills Bacteria and Microorganisms

 Hot water is needed to effectively kill bacteria on dishes.
 It may seem like you can squeeze a little more use out of a dishpan full of cool water, but compromising your family's exposure to bacteria is not worth the extra trouble of running a new pan of hot water.

-Cut Drying Time
+Reduces Drying Time

 Hot water dries much more quickly on dishes than warm or cool water.
 In a sense, dishes dry themselves if the water temperature during the rinse is hot.
 As an added benefit, dishes dry spot- and streak-free with hot water.
 Some people try to conserve hot water during the rinsing part of dishwashing and just hand dry dishes.
 Keep in mind that pools of water and wet dishtowels are a haven for bacteria.
 You may have just spent a lot of effort to get dishes clean only to contaminate them again.